ibm-cloud-architecture/refarch-kc/docs/pre-requisites.md

 mv setenv.sh.tmpl setenv.sh
 ```

-Then modify the environment variables according to your settings.
+Then modify the environment variables according to your environment you are using.
 This file is used by a lot of scripts in the solution to set the target deployment environment: LOCAL, IBMCLOUD, ICP, MINIKUBE.